basho-labs/riak-manage/README.md

 ## Beta Software
 * This software should **not be used in a production environment**.
 * This software is **not fully compatable with all new features of Riak 1.4.x**.
-Please refer to the issues page for a full description of upcoming features/
+Please refer to the issues page for a full description of upcoming features.

 ## Installation